 It seems that the VC-25A aircraft can also perform the flying command post role, leaving the E-4B machines somewhat underutilized; as a result, the E-4B aircraft have ended up being flying command posts for disaster relief operations on occasion as well.
 A program to update the E-4B aircraft was initiated in 2005; there's no immediate prospect of replacing them.

-* The only other operational 747 aircraft associated with the US military were about 18 or 19 747s of various descriptions, modified from 1985 with a side cargo door and cargo handling kit by Boeing for "combi" operations as part of the Civil Reserve Air Fleet (CRAF) -- this being an arrangement in which civil companies operated the aircraft, but the Air Force had them on call in an emergency.
+* The only other operational 747 aircraft associated with the US military were about 18 or 19 747s of various descriptions, modified from 1985 with a side cargo door and cargo handling kit by Boeing for "combi" operations as part of the Civil Reserve Air Fleet (CRAF) -- that being an arrangement in which civil companies operated the aircraft, but the Air Force had them on call in an emergency.
 These aircraft were given the designation of "C-19A"; their current status is unclear.

 Boeing did push the 747 for a number of other military roles, including military cargolifter, various missile launcher configurations, a maritime patrol configuration, and a "KC-747" tanker -- but though a 747 was mocked up with a tanker boom for flight tests, the Air Force didn't bite on any of them.
 One particularly fascinating study was for a "flying aircraft carrier", hauling around a set of Boeing-designed "microfighters".
 The little jet fighters were released and recovered via bays fore and aft of the 747's wing, with a boom refueling probe being used to snag a fighter for recovery, a trapeze system then extending from the bay to haul it in.
 Of course, the two refueling booms also could be used to top off fighters without recovering them.
 An "airborne warning and control system" variant was considered along with it, but they never amounted to more than pipe dreams.

 The USAF did, however, convert one 747 to what might be referred to as a "Star Wars Laser battleship", the "YAL-1A Airborne Laser (ABL)", to test out a high-power "chemical oxygen-iodine laser (COIL)" weapon, fired from a nose turret to intercept missiles from long range.
 The YAL-1A was modified from 747-400F air freighter, Boeing performing the work at the company facility in Wichita, Kansas, the modified aircraft performing its initial flight in 2002.
-Getting the COIL to work was problematic, and though the Air Force wanted to acquire a fleet of seven operational aircraft, the effort was scaled back to a purely experimental effort in 2009, and the YAL-1A was mothballed in early 2012.
+Getting the COIL to work was problematic, and though the Air Force wanted to acquire a fleet of seven operational aircraft, the effort was scaled back to a purely experimental effort in 2009, with the YAL-1A mothballed in early 2012.

-Iran acquired a set of 747s for military use before the fall of the Shah.
+* Iran acquired a set of 747s for military use before the fall of the Shah.
 Details of these aircraft are very unclear and contradictory; it appears that 16 used aircraft were obtained, and generally operated as combi transports.
 However, two or three of them were fitted with inflight refueling booms by Boeing, making them the only 747 inflight refueling tankers on the planet.
 Some sources claim they were also fitted with pods for hose-&-drogue refueling, but such photos as are available don't support that notion.
-The flight status of these aircraft is unclear; the Iranians have been resourceful about keeping old military hardware working, and there's a fair international aftermarket for old 747 parts, so the may remain airborne.BACK_TO_TOP
+The flight status of these aircraft is unclear; the Iranians have been resourceful about keeping old military hardware working, and there's a fair international aftermarket for old 747 parts, so they may remain airborne.BACK_TO_TOP

 * There have been plenty of civil modifications of 747 aircraft, some of them exotic.
 Among the more familiar were two "Shuttle Carrier Aircraft (SCA)", used by the US National Aeronautics & Space Administration (NASA) to haul the NASA space shuttle orbiter cross-country, most typically from Edwards Air Force Base in California, the shuttle alternate landing site, to Kennedy Space Center in Florida, the launch site and (after early shuttle flights) primary landing site.

-* The spare assemblies provided by the two grounded SCAs are primarily used to support the "Stratospheric Observatory For Infrared Astronomy (SOFIA)", a 2.5 meter (98 inch) infrared telescope mounted in a Boeing 747SP.
+* The spare assemblies provided by the grounded SCA are primarily used to support the "Stratospheric Observatory For Infrared Astronomy (SOFIA)", a 2.5 meter (98 inch) infrared telescope mounted in a Boeing 747SP.
 Infrared light tends to be blocked by water vapor, and so it's difficult to perform telescopic observations in the infrared from the ground.
 Infrared observations can be obtained from orbit, or (over shorter durations) by high-flying balloons or aircraft.
 From 1974 to 1995, NASA flew the "Kuiper Airborne Observatory (KAO)", a converted Lockheed C-141A Starlifter four-jet transport aircraft carrying a 91 centimeter (36 inch) reflecting infrared telescope.